aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 Why did I do it this way?
 Why didn’t I just keep my first draft of the script and start it on a server with a `setInterval` of five minutes?

-Because I want reliable monitoring, and I want to be able to deploy the job to a cluster of internally maintained Wix servers.
+Because I want reliable monitoring.
+I want to be able to deploy the job to a cluster of already professionally maintained Wix servers.
 At Wix, we have lots of prebuilt infrastructure for deploying reliable web servers with redundancy and I wanted to harness that infra.
-As a rule, you cannot set jobs on web servers that are supposed to be deployed with redundancy.
-If you do, you'll quickly have more than one server running the job and duplicating your data.
+Plus, it's a basic principle of server development that you cannot set jobs on web servers that are supposed to be deployed with redundancy.
+If you do, you'll quickly have more than one server running the job without you realizing it.
+In our case, that would result in duplicate data.

 Additionally, consider what happens when I modify the code and want to deploy an update.
 If I had a script that just ran every five minutes, restarting the script would interrupt the interval calculation.
 Then I'd end up with duplicate data for part of one five minute period.
 I have more than enough errors in my app without my monitor falsely inflating the number, thank you very much.

  With the web server approach, I have a stable server cluster running my monitoring tool, integrated with our company's existing monitoring and system infrastructure, and I can deploy changes to it with no downtime and no hiccups to the interval.
-It runs every exactly every five minutes one some server or another...somewhere.
+It runs every exactly every five minutes one some (probably virtual) server or another...somewhere.
 I just deploy my updates and they're picked up the next time the job runs.

 ## So Why Not Just Use New Relic?

-If you read this entire post this should be obvious, but I’m putting this here because people keep asking me this question.
-Why do I need Sentry at all if New Relic is such hot shit?
-And why not report to New Relic directly from my application?
+If you got to this point without skipping this should be obvious, but I’m putting this here because people keep asking me this question.
+Why do I need Sentry at all if New Relic and Anodot are such hot stuff?
+Why not just report to them directly from my application?

 Because I like Sentry.
 I like the in-depth view of issues, I like the way they are easy to integrate, and I don’t want to have twice as much traffic between my users’ mobile devices and monitoring servers.
 I like being able to see that there's something wrong from my New Relic dashboard or an Anodot alert and then follow the link to the Sentry issue page, where I can begin to understand why this issue is happening and what I can do about it.

  That's why.
+Ok?

+ No stop asking silly questions.

 ## Results